-- Businesses will practice and promote physical distancing. - Businesses will ensure that seating in vehicles (including buses, trains, rides, attractions and boats) will be spaced to adhere to the approved option of 1.5 metre distancing (applies to groups over 50). - Family/residential groups are permitted to sit in closer proximity but will be advised to maintain distance to other individual and family/residential groups. - Businesses that are using an approved option in the application of physical distancing in vehicles and vessels, will ensure significantly increased emphasis on the following mitigation strategies: - Time within the confines of the vehicle will be limited wherever practical (e.g. if there are stops during which it is safe and practical to disembark then passengers will be encouraged to do so). - Pre-screening will be enhanced to ensure that prior to boarding passengers and staff are asked about symptoms and risk factors for COVID-19 and if any are present, travel/entry will be deferred. - Hand hygiene will be enforced upon entry and businesses will provide a mechanism whereby this is observed and enforced prior to/upon boarding. - While the use of masks by all passengers is not likely to be of benefit, businesses will provide masks wherever possible (particularly for longer trips).
-For people who are or become unwell in transit, (particularly those with obvious respiratory of flu like symptoms), masks should be supplied both for the person exhibiting symptoms and everyone within a 1.5 metre radius (including any staff attending to them).
+- Businesses will practice and promote physical distancing. - Family/residential groups are permitted to sit in closer proximity but will be advised to maintain distance to other individual and family/residential groups. - Businesses that are using an approved option in the application of physical distancing in vehicles and vessels, will ensure significantly increased emphasis on the following mitigation strategies: - Time within the confines of the vehicle will be limited wherever practical (e.g. if there are stops during which it is safe and practical to disembark then passengers will be encouraged to do so). - Pre-screening will be enhanced to ensure that prior to boarding passengers and staff are asked about symptoms and risk factors for COVID-19 and if any are present, travel/entry will be deferred. - ~ Hand hygiene will be enforced upon entry and businesses will provide a mechanism whereby this is observed and enforced prior to/upon boarding. - While the use of masks by all passengers is not likely to be of benefit, businesses will provide masks wherever possible (particularly for longer trips).
+For people who are or become unwell in transit, (particularly those with obvious respiratory of flu like symptoms), masks should be supplied both for the person exhibiting symptoms and everyone within a 1.5 metre radius (including any staff attending to them). - Businesses will undertake enhanced cleaning between trips with particular attention to high-touch surfaces. - Businesses will ensure that appropriate cleaning products are available on the vehicle/vessel such that cleaning of potentially contaminated surfaces can occur in transit (where safe and practical) particularly if any passengers or staff display any respiratory or flu like symptoms (or there is a blood or body fluid contamination of the environment) in transit. - Businesses will ensure that all staff working on/operating vehicles/vessels in which physical distancing measures are not able to be routinely applied are trained in the appropriate strategies (outlined above) to ensure adherence.

-- Businesses will undertake enhanced cleaning between trips with particular attention to high-touch surfaces. - Businesses will ensure that appropriate cleaning products are available on the vehicle/vessel such that cleaning of potentially contaminated surfaces can occur in transit (where safe and practical) particularly if any passengers or staff display any respiratory or flu like symptoms (or there is a blood or body fluid contamination of the environment) in transit. - Businesses will ensure that all staff working on/operating vehicles/vessels in which physical distancing measures are not able to be routinely applied are trained in the appropriate strategies (outlined above) to ensure adherence. - Where practical windows in vehicles will be open and vehicle air conditioning will be set to fresh air as opposed to recirculate and will remain on.
+• Where practical windows in vehicles will be open and vehicle air conditioning will be set to fresh air as opposed to recirculate and will remain on.